hanse2s/data-centric-modeling/README.md

   * SDM9_DelineateLargeScale

 * data
-  * If you use or adapt the Michigan European frog-bit dataset itself, cite the published [GBIF version of it](https://www.gbif.org/dataset/71454d8a-6e9c-49f5-bf37-353f9ad2e2b9), not this one.
+  * If you use or adapt the European frog-bit dataset itself, cite the published [GBIF version of it](https://www.gbif.org/dataset/71454d8a-6e9c-49f5-bf37-353f9ad2e2b9), not this one.

  * figures